A-Lex-McLee/PseudoQ-2.1/README.md

 <br>

-⚠️ Note: This project uses third-party libraries (NumPy, pandas, matplotlib, PyQt5, TensorFlow, scipy).
+⚠️ Note: This project uses third-party libraries (NumPy, pandas, matplotlib, PyQt5, TensorFlow / keras, scipy). <br>
-These are not included in the repository and must be installed separately.
+These are not included in the repository and must be installed separately. <br>
 They are subject to their own licenses.